How confident would you be in a real Aikido Fight?

 A sudden attack, leading to an Aikido street fight will not go well, unless you prepare for the situation.
 Even an attack that you know is coming, as aggressive verbal attacks sometimes lead to physical attacks, you may still freeze in your tracks...

 leading to injury or serious harm :(

 One of the main reasons you are unlikely to react in a favourable way, is that you are just not prepared for the pure venom that another person can have for you.
 An aggressive attacker tries to cause you serious harm.

 The fact is, this could lead to physical and emotional damage that you may never truly recover from.
 Is this a rather shocking viewpoint?

 Maybe, or...
 Just Being Realistic!

-It has been shown, time and again by experts in street defense, Peter Consterdine, Geoff Thompson, Russell Stutely etc., who are martial arts experts, on the front line and have been in that scenario hundreds of times, how martial artists often fail in defending themselves.
+It has been shown, time and again by experts in street defence, Peter Consterdine, Geoff Thompson, Russell Stutely etc., who are martial arts experts, worked on the front line, and have been in that scenario hundreds of times, how martial artists often fail in defending themselves.